SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Within parameter expansion, to refer to the special parameters $* or $@, use just * or @.

 Bash allows specifying defaults for parameters within parameter expansion.
-Bash's two operators for specifying defaults within parameter expasion are :-, :+ and :=.
+Bash's three operators for specifying defaults within parameter expasion are :-, :+ and :=.
 Bash default for parameter syntax: parameter(:-|:+|:=)default :- and := within parameter expansion evaluate to the parameter if not unset or null, or to the alternative otherwise.
 The difference between :- and := is that :- will leave parameter unchanged, while := will substitute the value of parameter with the default.